linux-system-roles/logging/README.md

 - `logging_collector`: The logs collector to use for the logs collection.
 Currently Rsyslog is the only supported logs collector.
 Defaults to `rsyslog`.
 WARNING: this is going to be renamed to logging_provider.
 - `logging_enabled` : When 'true', logging role will deploy specified configuration file set.
 Default to 'true'.
-- `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
-To purge local files prior to setting new ones, set logging_purge_confs variable to 'true', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
-Defaults to 'false'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/mmk8s.token".
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/mmk8s.ca.crt".
 - `logging_outputs`: A set of following variables to specify output configurations.
 It could be an list if multiple outputs that should to be configured.